“Why don't I just ask ChatGPT about the German market?”

 ChatGPT

-May cite sources, but doesn’t systematically verify them.
+May cite sources, but doesn't systematically verify them.
 No confidence scoring.
-No way to know what’s solid and what’s hallucinated.
+No way to know what is solid.

 NoordSight